Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 #####Mattress?

+It stands to reason that I would sleep better with a high quality mattress, but I haven't really investigated that yet.

 #####Supplements

+I currently take [dose] of melatonin shortly before going to bed.

+Gwern’s page says it all. [link]

+However, Andrew Huberman suggests [link], that I should instead be taking the following:

 ####Falling asleep

 When I'm not falling asleep this is either because circadian is off or sleep drive is off or I have conflicted intentions.

+#####Timing

+Light first thing

+#####Waking up

+Inner wake up call

+Spring out of bed

 #####When I'm restless